 \begin{example}[\textit{pollution---preemptive causation}] A village along a river is home to $n$ families.
 The drinking water used by the inhabitants of the village comes from a water treatment plant that draws water from the river, which in turn comes from a lake located upstream of the river.
 However, the capacity of this plant is limited, it can only treat water if it has a pollution indicator below a threshold.
 When water from the mountain reaches the lake, the pollution indicator is zero.
 There are two potential sources of pollution to the lake: (i) industrial wastewater from a factory that produces connected speakers for a famous online shopping site ($w_s$) and (ii) industrial wastewater from a factory that produces life-saving medicines for $k$ patients ($w_m$).
 Under normal circumstances, $w_m$ does not pollute the lake because it is treated by a wastewater treatment plant before being discharged into the lake.
 We assume that the discharges are necessary for the launching operation of the factory and that the production management from both factories is ensured by automated agents.
 We consider the scenario where the agent in charge of the connected speakers factory launches the production.
 The discharged wastewater increases the pollution indicator to the threshold.
 It turns out that the plant treating the wastewater from the medicine factory has been out of order since the beginning of the month.
 A few hours after the launching of the connected speakers factory, the agent in charge of the medicines factory launches the production.
 The discharged wastewater increases the pollution indicator to two times the threshold.
 The inhabitants of the village are left without water in this scenario. \end{example}

 Example \ref{ex:preemption} is a case of preemptive causation.
-The production of speakers and of medicines---given the broken state of $w_m$ treatment plant---are both sufficient to cause the harm.
-Indeed, individually each discharge would raise the level to the threshold at which the village inhabitants are left without water.
+The production of speakers and the production of medicines---given the broken state of $w_m$ treatment plant---are both sufficient to cause the harm.
+Indeed, individually each discharge would raise the level to the threshold at which the village inhabitants would be left without water.
 However, the eventuality that $w_m$ discharges deprive the inhabitants of water is preempted by the anteriority of $w_s$ discharges.
 In other words, effects of $w_s$ took precedence over those of $w_m$.
-It is therefore the production of speakers that is identified as a cause of the harm.
+Therefore, the production of speakers is identified as a cause of the harm.

-\begin{example}[\textit{pollution---duplicative causation}] We remain in the same framework as the example \ref{ex:preemption}, except that in this scenario the two agents launch the production at the same time.
+\begin{example}[\textit{pollution---duplicative causation}] We remain in the same framework as the Example \ref{ex:preemption}, except that in this scenario the two agents launch the production at the same time.
 The discharged wastewater increases the pollution indicator to two times the threshold.
-The inhabitants of the village along the river are also left without water in this scenario. \end{example}
+The inhabitants of the village along the river are left without water in this scenario. \end{example}

 Example \ref{ex:duplication} is a case of duplicative causation.
 We remain in the same situation as above, except that this time the effects of $w_s$ and $w_m$ discharges on water quality occur simultaneously---they combine to produce the harm jointly.
 The production of speakers and medicines are both identified as causes of the harm.